Introduction to Oil and Gas Industry

 What are the different oil and gas sectors?

-- What is upstream? - The upstream component is also referred to as the E&P (exploration and exploration).
+- What is upstream? - Upstream is E&P (exploration and exploration).
 This involves the search for underwater and underground natural gas fields or crude oil fields and the drilling of exploration wells and drilling into established wells to recover oil and gas.

 What are the largest volume products?

 The largest volumes of products of the oil and gas industry are fuel oil and gasoline (petrol).
-Petroleum is the primary material for a multitude of chemical products, including pharmaceuticals, fertilizers, solvents and plastics.
-Petroleum is therefore integral to many industries, and is of critical importance to many nations as the foundation of their industries.
+Petroleum is the primary material for a multitude of chemical products, including pharmaceuticals, fertilisers, solvents and plastics.
+Petroleum is therefore integral to many industries and is of critical importance to many nations as the foundation of their industries.

-In recent years there has been a growing negative sentiment towards the oil and gas industry and "big energy".
-Major environmental disasters such as the Deepwater Horizon Gulf Of Mexico Oil Spill in 2013 have cast a negative spotlight upon the industry.
-The trend towards Renewable and Alternative energy is also another threat to traditional oil and gas companies.
-Coupled with the rise in pro-eco legislation and governmental pressure has meant the oil and gas industry is under more scrutiny than ever.
+The trend towards renewable and alternative energy is another threat to traditional oil and gas companies.
+Coupled with the rise in pro-eco legislation and governmental pressure has meant the industry is under more scrutiny than ever.

-More recently, there has been a resurgence of confidence in the industry as it enters its second year of recovery.
+More recently, there has been a resurgence of confidence in the industry as it enters its third year of recovery.
 Growth is increasing at a remarkable rate, as increased upstream production continues to have a positive knock-on effect for midstream businesses.
-The price of crude has also stabilized - steadying at around $50 per barrel.
-In addition, 100,000 jobs are expected to be created in 2018 and the number of active drilling rigs in the U.S. has increased to 780+ compared to 591 from a year ago.
+The price of crude has also stabilised - steadying at around $50 per barrel.
+In addition, 100,000 jobs are expected to be created in 2019 and the number of active drilling rigs in the U.S. has increased to 780+ compared to 591 from a year ago.

-It's estimated that 30 billions barrels are consumed globally each year - primarily by developed nations.
+It is estimated that 30 billion barrels are consumed globally each year, primarily by developed nations.
 Oil also accounts for a significant percentage of energy consumption regionally from 32% for Europe and Asia, 40% for North America, 41% for Africa, 44% for South and 53% for the Middle East.

 In this resource centre, you will find Oil & Gas IQ’s top-rated oil and gas industry content including articles, videos, webinars, podcasts and in-depth reports.
 You can find the latest content in the sidebar on the right.

-OilandGasIQ.com is the online portal dedicated to providing the latest intelligence for the oil and gas community worldwide.
-We explore Oil and Gas industry developments and facilitate the continued learning of oil and gas professionals.
-In addition to our online oil and gas content we offer a slew of technical and strategic oil and gas industry conferences across Europe, Asia, the US and the Middle East.
+Oil & Gas IQ is the online portal dedicated to providing the latest intelligence for the oil and gas community worldwide.
+We explore oil and gas industry developments and facilitate the continued learning of oil and gas professionals.
+Our online oil and gas content we offer a slew of technical and strategic oil and gas industry conferences across Europe, Asia, the US, and the Middle East.

 Make sure you don’t miss any of our oil and gas industry updates and analysis.
 Join Oil & Gas IQ today